 - Get in place countermeasures.
 The last step in organisational protection is to establish and execute a threat elimination and risk mitigation strategy.
 This may include upgrading the hardware, developing new sensitive data policies, or educating staff on sound security practices and policies for the organisation.
 Countermeasures should be clear and straightforward.
 With or without additional training, employees should be able to enforce the necessary steps on their part.

-Best Organizational Protection practices
+Best Organizational Security practices

 To incorporate a robust, systematic operational security programme, follow these best practises: